 Unfortunately, for reasons rooted in the mysterious complexities of organic chemistry and my passion for debate, I became a lawyer instead.
 Now, rather than treat patients, I help unwary and mostly well-meaning physicians navigate their way through daunting investigations by state medical licensing boards.
 In doing so, I have learned that practicing medicine today is very different from the world inhabited by my father.

-If, for example, you are a neurologist prescribing Ambien for your buddy at the gym who has struggled with insomnia, a psychiatrist who prescribes Adderall to your neighbor’s son who is having trouble concentrating in college, or an internist who prescribes codeine phosphate for your wife’s persistent knee pain, you risk receiving a visit from a state investigator and possible discipline by the licensing board, which could include probation, suspension or revocation depending on the seriousness of the alleged violation.
-Even if your state board ultimately decides not to issue sanctions, the process of getting there – retaining an attorney, submitting a sworn statement, traveling to the board’s office for an interview, then waiting months for a decision, is stressful, to say the least.
+Say, for example, you’re a neurologist prescribing Ambien for your buddy at the gym who has struggled with insomnia or a psychiatrist who prescribes Adderall to your neighbor’s son who is having trouble concentrating in college.
+By doing so, you risk a visit from a state investigator and possible discipline by the licensing board, which could include probation, suspension or revocation depending on the seriousness of the alleged violation.
+Even if your state board ultimately decides not to issue sanctions, the process of getting there — retaining an attorney, submitting a sworn statement, traveling to the board’s office for an interview, then waiting months for a decision — is stressful, to say the least.

 Another potential trap for the unwary physician lies in maintaining proper boundaries with patients.
-Although a “boundary violation” may conjure up headline-grabbing sexual abuse, as in the case of Dr. Larry Nassar and his notorious abuse of young female athletes on the USA Gymnastic National Team, most boundary violations are much more subtle: Consider favoring a VIP patient, forming a business with a patient, or dating a former patient you run into at a restaurant a year after you last saw her in your office.
+Although a boundary violation may conjure up headline-grabbing sexual abuse, as in the case of Dr. Larry Nassar and his notorious abuse of young female athletes on the USA Gymnastic National Team, most boundary violations are much more subtle.
+Consider favoring a VIP patient, forming a business with a patient, or dating a former patient.
 According to the AMA Journal of Ethics, “[a]ny motive not related to the patient’s care radically disrupts professional objectivity and trust in the profession.
-[The above examples] are all boundary crossings that often rise to the level of violations” and put you at risk for discipline by your state board.
+[The above examples] are all boundary crossings that often rise to the level of violations” and put you at risk for discipline by your state board.1

 The information provided in this resource does not constitute legal, medical or any other professional advice, nor does it establish a standard of care.
 This resource has been created as an aid to you in your practice.
 The ultimate decision on how to use the information provided rests solely with you, the PolicyOwner.